Parameter sensitivity analysis for mean field games of production: Introduction

 While the numerical method of Chan and Sircar gives a practical application, our work is also motivated by the theory of forward-backward linear systems of equations, which turn out to be of fundamental importance in mean field game theory.
 In their seminal work \cite{cardaliaguet2019master}, Cardaliaguet et al.~show that one can established well-posedness of the \emph{master equation} by the following steps: (1) solve the mean field game system, (2) linearize the system by formally differentiating with respect to the measure variable $m$, and, most crucially, (3) proving \emph{estimates on solutions to linearized systems}, which have as a corollary that the solution from step 1 is differentiable with respect to the initial measure.
 We do not study the master equation in this article.
 However, our sensitivity analysis follows exactly the same steps, where instead of linearizing with respect to an infinite-dimensional measure variable, we differentiate with respect to $\varepsilon$.
 At an abstract level, the system of linear equations we study has the form

 where $F^{(0)}, u^{(0)}, m^{(0)}, \Psi,$ and $\Phi$ are given functions, and

 with $\beta$ a known function such that $\beta(\varepsilon)\to0$ as $\varepsilon\to0$.
 Our \emph{main mathematical contribution} in this article is a set of a priori estimates on solutions to System \eqref{abstract_system}.
 (See Section \ref{sec:a_priori}.)
 The estimates share three types in common with \cite[Section 3.3]{cardaliaguet2019master}: (1) ``energy estimates," derived by expanding $\od{}{t} \ip{w}{\mu}$ and using the duality between equations (i) and (ii); (2) standard Schauder estimates on parabolic equations; and (3) estimates on $\mu$ in the space dual to a certain H\"older space.
 Since the coupling depends on integral terms involving the unknowns, the energy estimates are considerably more technical than for standard mean field games.
 In particular, they require a fourth type of estimate, namely (4) estimates on $\int_0^T \del{\int_0^\infty \mu(x,t)\dif x}^2 \dif t$; see Section \ref{sec:a priori F-P}.
 Additionally, because the boundary conditions in our model are of Dirichlet type, the estimates on $\mu$ in the dual of a H\"older space require additional care compared to similar estimates on a torus; see Section \ref{subsec:Duality}.
+All of our results hold in one space dimension, on which the problem was originally posed by Chan and Sircar (cf.~\cite{gueant2011mean}).
+In higher space dimensions, the Dirichlet boundary conditions pose an additional difficulty for the purposes of regularity, since there would be a corner in the domain, although the interior estimates are expected to hold as in the one-dimensional case.
+This is a technical aspect we do not address in the present work.